ietesla/UniverseSimProtoJ/README.md

 ## How to Run

 Download the zip, extract it, and double-click `index.html`.
-That's it — no installs, no server, no build step.
+That's it.

 ## Features